yejialiango/gitskills/readme.txt

-this is my first repos
+this is my first repos dev